Gabriel Reid: Career

-His 2004 short film, As Dreams Are Made On starring Raymond Hawthorne, was invited to screen at Rhode Island International Film Festival, Melbourne International Film Festival and the New Zealand International Film Festival.
+His 2004 short film, As Dreams Are Made On starring one of his mentors, Raymond Hawthorne, was invited to screen at Rhode Island International Film Festival, Melbourne International Film Festival and the New Zealand International Film Festival.
 His 2015 short film, Every Moment, won four awards at Tropfest N.Z., including Best Film and Best Actress (Bree Peters).
 Reid and his writing partner, Maile Daugherty, were awarded Best Short Film Screenplay at the New Zealand Writers Guild Awards, the SWANZ.
 The short was nominated in three categories at the New Zealand Film Awards.
 In 2019 the New Zealand Film Commission made Reid a recipient of Catalyst He Kauahi; a substantial grant facilitating feature film development via the production of high-end, narrative shorts.
-The grant was applied to Impossible, written and directed by Reid, produced by Belindalee Hope and Karpal Singh, starring Paul Norell and Diamond Langi.
-Post-produced at Sir Peter Jackson's Park Road Post, the film was mixed by two-time Academy Award winner Michael Hedges.
+The grant was applied to Impossible, a proof-of-concept short film, written and directed by Reid, produced by Karpal Singh and Belindalee Hope, starring Paul Norell and Diamond Langi.
+Post-produced at Sir Peter Jackson's Park Road Post, the short was mixed by two-time Academy Award winner Michael Hedges.
+At its 2023 ceremony, the New Zealand Cinematographers Society (NZCS) awarded Gold to director of photography Andrew McGeorge for his work on Impossible.

 In 1999 Reid founded Pageant Films.
 The company has produced several thousand promos and numerous industry-acclaimed campaigns for New Zealand's largest television broadcasters; TVNZ, MediaWorks and their subsidiary networks (TV One, TV2, TVNZ6, TVNZ7, TVNZ Heartland, TV3 and C4).
 Reid's work has earned nominations at PromaxBDA Australia, winning Gold in 2010, and has featured some of New Zealand's most notable artists, including Temuera Morrison, Karl Urban, Robyn Malcolm, Angela Bloomfield and Oscar Kightley.
-Pageant is developing a slate of feature film projects including adaptations of classic works, the Wall Street drama Division, executive produced by David Parfitt and Matthew Metcalfe, and the romantic dramedy Misspelt, for which the producing team includes Andrew Adamson and Mark Johnson.
+Pageant is currently involved in the development of a range of film and theatre projects.

-Commencing in 2012, Dr Reid served ten years on the board of the Directors and Editors Guild of Aotearoa New Zealand, including two terms as vice president.
-Commencing in 2017, he served five years on the board of Film Auckland Inc. On occasion, he has discussed in the media the state of the New Zealand screen industry.
+Commencing in 2012, Dr Reid served ten years on the board of the Directors and Editors Guild of Aotearoa New Zealand (DEGANZ), including two terms as vice president.
+Commencing in 2017, he served five years on the board of Film Auckland Incorporated (FAI).
+On occasion, he has discussed in the media the state of the New Zealand screen industry.
+Reid continues to develop a slate of screen and theatre projects, often exploring themes of identity, transformation and human complexity.